Main content | back to top

 We report in accordance with the Global Reporting Initiative’s (GRI) G3.1 guidelines for our sustainability reporting.

-GRI confirmed our A+ level for the Shell Sustainability Report 2013, the Royal Dutch Shell plc Annual Report and Form 20F 2013 and information on this website.
+GRI confirmed our A+ level for the Shell Sustainability Report 2014, the Royal Dutch Shell plc Annual Report and Form 20-F 2014 and information on this website.

-Shell supports the UN Global Compact and its 10 principles covering human rights, labour, environment and anti-corruption.
+Shell supports the United Nations Global Compact and its 10 principles covering human rights, labour, environment and anti-corruption.

 Instead, we continue to use an External Review Committee of seven independent experts to check that our Sustainability Report is balanced, relevant and responsive to stakeholders.